Skip to main content

 Tax planning is an important part of financial planning.
 It involves identifying the means to legally minimise the tax burden.
 There are various tax saving instruments available under Section 80C of the Income Tax Act, 1961 that allow you to reduce your taxable income.
 One such popular instrument is Equity Linked Savings Scheme or ELSS funds.
 ELSS funds are open-ended equity mutual funds that offer tax deductions under Section 80C, along with growth potential.

-With their advantages of tax savings, potential for long term wealth creation and diversification, ELSS funds can be an integral part of one's tax planning strategy.
-Read on to explore how to add ELSS funds in tax saving strategy and some ELSS fund tax saving tips.
+With their advantages of tax savings and potential for long-term wealth creation and diversification, ELSS funds can be an integral part of one's tax planning strategy.
+Read on to explore how to add ELSS funds in a saving strategy and some ELSS fund tax-saving tips.

 • Table of contents